publishpress/publishpress-series/readme.txt

 Have fun - and get writing those series!!

 == ChangeSet ==
+2.0.2 - IMPORTANT FIX for where organize series broke submenu links on plugins that added their own topmenu.
+Won't happen anymore.

 2.0.1 - some fixes so that changing the `SERIES_URL` definition in orgSeries.php actually works (you can use this to pick how you want the series-archive permalinks to look - important for avoiding conflicts with existing category permalinks...)